qyang-nj/llios/exported_symbol/README.md

 # Exported Symbol
-Exported symbols are basically the public APIs provided by a dynamic library.
+Exported symbols are the public APIs provided by a dynamic library.
 For a long time, I thought the exported symbols were stored in the symbol table (It's not wrong though).
 Surprisingly exported symbols are stored somewhere in a more efficient way, smaller on disk and faster at runtime.
-In this article, we will dive into the details of exported symbol information (short for export info).
+In this article, we will dive into the details of the export information (short for export info).

 It may not be obvious that an executable can also have exported symbols (use cases are explained in below "strip" section).
 We will anatomize the following sample code which contains a few public symbols.
 We are using C here as it does the least name mangling than other languages.